-N. take thee M. to my wedded husband, to have and to hold from this day forward, for better for worse, for richer for poorer, in sickness and in health, to love, cherish, and to obey, till death us do part, according to God's holy ordinance; and thereto I give thee my troth.
+I N. take thee M. to my wedded husband, to have and to hold, from this day forward, for better for worse, for richer for poorer, in sickness and in health, to love, cherish, and obey, till death us do part, according to God's holy ordinance; and thereto I give thee my troth.

-¶ Then shall they again loose their hands; and the Man shall give unto the Woman a Ring.
+¶ Then shall they again loose their hands and the Man shall give unto the Woman a Ring.
 And the Minister taking the Ring shall deliver it unto the Man, to put it upon the fourth finger of the Woman's left hand.
 And the Man holding the Ring there, and taught by the Minister, shall say,

-TATITH this Ring I thee wed, and with all my worldly goods I thee endow: In the Name of the Father, and of the Son, and of the Holy Ghost.
+WITH this Ring I thee wed, and with all my worldly goods I thee endow: In the Name of the Father, and of the Son, and of the Holy Ghost.
 Amen.

-¶ Then the Man, leaving the Ring upon the fourth finger of the Woman's left hand, the Minister shall say.
+¶ Then the Man, leaving the Ring upon the fourth finger of the Woman's left hand, the Minister shall say, is in heaven.
+Give us this day our daily bread.
+And forgive us our trespasses, As we forgive those who trespass against us.
+And lead us not into temptation; But deliver us from evil.
+Amen.